-1. What is a clone?
+What is a clone?

 However, their characteristics can be affected by random mutations which occur in their DNA during development in the womb or by the environment that they grow up in, so, although clones have the same DNA, they may not look the same or behave in the same way.

-While some clones can be found in nature (see FAQs 6 & 7), it is also possible for scientists to create a clone or identical copy of an organism.
+While some clones can be found in nature (see below), it is also possible for scientists to create a clone or identical copy of an organism.
 It is important to understand that a cloned animal is not the same as a genetically modified animal.

 Scientists can also use bacteria or viruses to replicate or clone individual DNA sequences that they are interested in.
 This is known as molecular or DNA cloning.

-2. How do you make a clone of an animal?
+How do you make a clone of an animal?

 Dolly the Sheep was created using a cloning method called Somatic Cell Nuclear Transfer or SCNT.
 In SCNT, the nucleus of an egg cell is removed and replaced with the nucleus of a donor adult cell.

-3. Does The Roslin Institute still clone animals?
+Does the Roslin Institute still clone animals?

-In the years since Dolly was born new technologies have been developed, which are vastly more efficient than cloning.
+In the years since Dolly was born, new technologies have been developed, which are vastly more efficient than cloning.
 However, we still use the skills and experience we gained while working on Dolly in our work with livestock animals today.

-4. What are the risks associated with cloning?
+What are the risks associated with cloning?